-(16) (a) ((\$84,500,000)) \$94,500,000 of the move ahead WA account-federal appropriation, \$137,500,000 of the move ahead WA account-private/local appropriation, and ((\$53,000,000)) \$43,000,000 of the move ahead WA account-state appropriation are provided solely for the I-5 Columbia river bridge project (L4000054).
+- (16) (a) \$94,500,000 of the move ahead WA account-federal appropriation, \$137,500,000 of the move ahead WA account-private/local appropriation, and \$43,000,000 of the move ahead WA account-state appropriation are provided solely for the I-5 Columbia river bridge project (L4000054).
 The legislature finds that the replacement of the I-5 Columbia river bridge is a project of national significance and is critical for the movement of freight.
 One span is now 105 years old, at risk for collapse in the event of a major earthquake, and no longer satisfies the needs of commerce and travel.
 Replacing the aging interstate bridge with a modern, seismically resilient, multimodal structure that provides improved mobility for people, goods, and services is a high priority.

-Therefore, the legislature intends to support the replacement of the I-5 Columbia river bridge with an investment of \$1,000,000,000 over the 16-year move ahead WA investment program.
+Therefore, the legislature intends to support the replacement of the I-5 Columbia river bridge with an investment of \$1,000,000,000 over the 16-year move ahead WA investment program. - (b) The legislature recognizes the importance of the I-5/Mill Plain Boulevard project (L2000099) and intends to provide funding for reconstruction of the existing interchange in coordination with construction of the Interstate 5 bridge over the Columbia river.

-- (b) The legislature recognizes the importance of the I-5/Mill Plain Boulevard project (L2000099) and intends to provide funding for reconstruction of the existing interchange in coordination with construction of the Interstate 5 bridge over the Columbia river. - (c) The department shall provide regular updates on the status of ongoing coordination with the state of Oregon on any bistate agreements regarding sharing of revenues, use of revenues, and fiscal responsibilities of each state.
+(c) The department shall provide regular updates on the status of ongoing coordination with the state of Oregon on any bistate agreements regarding sharing of revenues, use of revenues, and fiscal responsibilities of each state.
 Prior to finalizing any such agreement, the department shall provide a draft of the agreement to the transportation committees of the legislature for review and input.
-Additionally, the department shall advise on the status of any bistate agreements to the joint transportation committee beginning in September 2023 and quarterly thereafter until any agreements are finalized. - (17) The legislature recognizes the importance of the US-12/Walla Walla Corridor Improvements project (T20900R) and intends to advance funding to provide matching funds if competitive federal funding is awarded for the final remaining four-lane section between Wallula and Nine Mile Hill.
-The department, in consultation with local governments in the vicinity, must pursue any federal funding available. - 25 (18) \$2,642,000 of the move ahead WA account-state appropriation 26 is provided solely for the US 101/Simdars Bypass project (L4000013). - (19) ((\$570,842,000)) \$338,512,000 of the connecting Washington 27 28 account-state appropriation, ((\$155,000)) \$3,109,000 of 29 multimodal transportation account-state appropriation, 30 ((\$26,537,000)) \$27,201,000 of the motor vehicle account-private/ local appropriation, ((\$200, 800, 000)) \$178, 543, 000 of the move ahead 31 32 WA account-federal appropriation, ((\$68,191,000)) \$36,370,000 of the 33 move ahead WA account-state appropriation, and ((\$6,980,000))34 \$211,131,000 of the motor vehicle account-federal appropriation are 35 provided solely for the SR 167/SR 509 Puget Sound Gateway project 36 (M00600R). - 37 (a) Any savings on the project must stay on the Puget Sound 38 Gateway corridor until the project is complete.

-(b) In making budget allocations to the Puget Sound Gateway project, the department shall implement the project's construction as a single corridor investment.
+Additionally, the department shall advise on the status of any bistate agreements to the joint transportation committee beginning in September 2023 and quarterly thereafter until any agreements are finalized.

+- (17) The legislature recognizes the importance of the US-12/Walla Walla Corridor Improvements project (T20900R) and intends to advance funding to provide matching funds if competitive federal funding is awarded for the final remaining four-lane section between Wallula and Nine Mile Hill.
+The department, in consultation with local governments in the vicinity, must pursue any federal funding available. - (18) ((\$2,642,000)) \$94,000 of the move ahead WA account-state appropriation is provided solely for the US 101/Simdars Bypass project (L4000013). - (19) ((\$338,512,000)) \$369,399,000 of the connecting Washington account-state appropriation, ((\$3,109,000)) \$1,582,000 of the multimodal transportation account-state appropriation, ((\$27,201,000)) \$26,949,000 of the motor vehicle account-private/local appropriation, ((\$178,543,000)) \$195,929,000 of the move ahead WA account-federal appropriation, \$36,370,000 of the move ahead WA account-state appropriation, and ((\$211,131,000)) \$168,013,000 of the motor vehicle account-federal appropriation are provided solely for the SR 167/SR 509 Puget Sound Gateway project (M00600R). - 30 (a) Any savings on the project must stay on the Puget Sound 31 Gateway corridor until the project is complete. - (b) In making budget allocations to the Puget Sound Gateway project, the department shall implement the project's construction as a single corridor investment.
 The department shall continue to collaborate with the affected stakeholders as it implements the corridor construction and implementation plan for state route number 167 and state route number 509.
 Specific funding allocations must be based on where and when specific project segments are ready for construction to move forward and investments can be best optimized for timely project completion.
 Emphasis must be placed on avoiding gaps in fund expenditures for either project.